 Getting around Ukraine is easy.
 While a small number of people prefer to fly or drive, most travel by rail.
 Trains criss-cross the country on short day trips and overnight journeys.

-+ PRO: Easy access to transportation
++ PRO: Easy access to transport

 Cost of living in Ukraine